NickHM05/Bootcamp-Challenge-2-From-Nicholas-Mamberger/README.md

 Making a Resume Portfolio of work samples so that someone can review my samples of work and assess whether I would be a good candidate for an open position.

--This website was made from scratch amd the code was modified so that it can be viewed from most devices via a cell phone, tablet, or a pc, etc. the websiote has alt text for use from anyone with a unique disability and such.
+- This website was made from scratch amd the code was modified so that it can be viewed from most devices via a cell phone, tablet, or a pc, etc. the websiote has alt text for use from anyone with a unique disability and such.

 ## Table of Contents